 Here are some of the innovations we have introduced so far:

 ● Carbon-Zero TENCEL™.
-In 2021, we launched jeans made with LENZING™’s Carbon-Zero TENCEL™, which is certified CarbonNeutral® thanks to a combination of high-tech, low energy manufacturing methods and carbon offsets.
+In 2021, we launched the first jeans made with LENZING™’s Carbon-Zero TENCEL™, which is certified CarbonNeutral® thanks to a combination of high-tech, low energy manufacturing methods and carbon offsets.
 You can learn more about this project here.
-We also use TENCEL™ Lyocell and Modal, both of which are biodegradable, use less water, less dyes and are made from the wood pulp of certified forests.
+We also use TENCEL™ Lyocell and Modal, both of which are biodegradable, use less water, less dyes and are made from the wood pulp of sustainably managed forests.

 ● Cradle to Cradle Certified®.
 We have also developed jeans that are gold-level Cradle to Cradle Certified®.
 That means they are 1) designed to be recycled and 2) top-scorers across assessment categories including material health, material reuse, water stewardship, social fairness and renewable energy and carbon management.
-Get the low-down on this initiative, which launches in stores in 2022, here.
+We launched our first Cradle to Cradle Certified® jeans in 2022 and follow with another wash in March 2023 , here.

-With a lot of projects in progress, we know some will be successful and some will not.
+With a lot of projects in the works, we know some will be successful and some will not.
 But that is part of the deal, right?
 Here are some of the innovations we are still experimenting with: